-- "Best Practices" on page 15-1 - "Changing the Batch Size" on page 15-2 - "Changing the Batch Interval" on page 15-2 - "Changing the Quality of Service" on page 15-2 - "Using Multiple Bridge Instances" on page 15-3 - "Changing the Thread Pool Size" on page 15-3 - "Avoiding Durable Subscriptions" on page 15-4 - "Co-locating Bridges with Their Source or Target Destination" on page 15-4 - "Changing the Asynchronous Mode Enabled Attribute" on page 15-4
+- Section 15.1, "Best Practices" - Section 15.2, "Changing the Batch Size" - Section 15.3, "Changing the Batch Interval" - Section 15.4, "Changing the Quality of Service" - Section 15.5, "Using Multiple Bridge Instances" - Section 15.6, "Changing the Thread Pool Size" - Section 15.7, "Avoiding Durable Subscriptions" - Section 15.8, "Co-locating Bridges with Their Source or Target Destination" - Section 15.9, "Changing the Asynchronous Mode Enabled Attribute"

-Avoid using a Messaging Bridge if remote destinations are already highly available.
+- Avoid using a Messaging Bridge if remote destinations are already highly available.
 JMS clients can send directly to remote destinations.
-Use messaging bridge in situations where remote destinations are not highly available, such as an unreliable network or different maintenance schedules.

-Use the better performing JMS SAF feature instead of using a Messaging Bridge when forwarding messages to remote destinations.
+Use messaging bridge in situations where remote destinations are not highly available, such as an unreliable network or different maintenance schedules. - Use the better performing JMS SAF feature instead of using a Messaging Bridge when forwarding messages to remote destinations.
 In general, a JMS SAF agent is significantly faster than a Messaging Bridge.
 One exception is a configuration when sending messages in a non-persistent exactly-once mode.